Skip to content

 ChatGPT on the left, DeepSeek on the right

-o1, o3-mini, and DeepSeek R1 are reasoning models.
-They take more time to respond but use chain-of-thought reasoning.
-This makes them better at challenging reasoning, scientific, and coding problems, but less useful for drafting an email.
+Both GPT-5.2 and DeepSeek V3.2 are hybrid reasoning models that can either respond quickly or use a "thinking" mode that takes more time and uses more resources.
+This mode is better at challenging reasoning, scientific, and coding problems but less useful for drafting an email.

 Benchmark scores for DeepSeek and ChatGPT

-In the charts above from Artificial Analysis, you can see how the various models stack up on different benchmarks.
-The performance differences between the different models is slight.
-By far, the largest gap is between the reasoning models and the typical language models, so again, unless you're really pushing the limits of these chatbots, chances are you'll get great results with whatever model you use—so long as it's appropriate to the task.
+In the charts above from Artificial Analysis, you can see how GPT-5.2, GPT-5.2 with medium effort thinking, DeepSeek V3.2, and DeepSeek V3.2 with thinking stack up on different benchmarks.
+OpenAI's models have a small edge, but the biggest performance gap is between the non-reasoning and reasoning versions.
+All this really says is that, unless you're pushing the limits of these chatbots, chances are you'll get great results with whatever model you use—so long as it's appropriate to the task.

 ChatGPT is far more polished and feature-filled